 If this is your first time here – WELCOME!
 If not, welcome back!!
-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
-We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique and different.
-We love finding the road less traveled and taking it.
+Exploring the big popular attractions is something we love too!
+But there is just something incredible about discovering something unique, different, and taking that road less traveled.
 We certainly can’t explore them all, so we’d love you to share your own off the beaten path stories with us.
-Each series will include at least 1 epic boondocking area, with GPS coordinates.
+Each blog will include at least 1 epic boondocking area, with GPS coordinates.

 CHECK OUT OUR VIDEO BELOW OF THE SANTEE COASTAL RESERVE!